devplayer0/fyp/report.md

 Two steps which are very similar to the `cases` and `eval_cases` steps in the correctness pipeline.
-The steps used to read the result from memory after execution has completed have been removed since whether or not the result is correct is not relevant when checking performance.
+The steps used to read the result from memory after execution has completed have been removed since whether or not the result is correct is not relevant when evaluating performance.

 #### `traces` / `extra_traces` / `trace_count`